|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

-Loosely coupled distributed systems prefer to communicate via Messaging.
-In many cases, though, sending a single message is not enough for systems to communicate in a meaningful way: a request expects a response; a certificate exchange is needed for authentication first; an order message is supposed to be followed by a payment message.
-Such sequences of related message exchanges form Conversations between participants.
-Conversations are ubiquitous in system design: web services engage in orchestrations, REST services provide referrals or use HATEOAS to offer subsequent interactions, low-level networking protocols route messages and discover services.
-Conversations also occur in real world: coworkers exchange requests and availability indications to find a suitable meeting time, vendors issue offers to be followed by orders, shipments, and payments.
+Asynchronous Messaging is a great way for distributed systems to communicate while maintaining loose coupling.
+Sending a single message isn't always enough for a meaningful exchange, though: a request expects a response; a certificate exchange may be needed for initial authentication; an order message is supposed to lead to a payment message, and if something goes wrong, additional messages may be needed to handle or correct errors.
+In these situations, participants engage in Conversations, an exchange of related messages.
+Examples of conversations occur at many levels: traditional web services are orchestrated into larger services, REST services provide referrals or use HATEOAS to trigger subsequent interactions, low-level networking protocols discover services.
+Conversations also occur in real world: coworkers schedule a suitable meeting time by exchanging their availability, vendors issue offers to be followed by orders, shipments, and payments.

-Designing robust conversations is no simple task, though: the conversation has to deal with lost messages, participants' state getting out of sync, timeouts, and lots of other annoying stuff happening in distributed systems protocols that occur over unreliable networks.
-Many developers have a 1000-page TCP/IP tome on the shelf, but are quietly happy that someone else figured all this stuff out for them.
-Conversations quickly sneak up on developers, though, even when things start out pretty simple: a basic Asynchronous Request-Response interaction may want to re-send the request if no response is received within a specific time window.
-Doing so may result in a duplicate response being received in case the original response was simply delayed, The requestor now has to track the state of the conversation to detect and ignore duplicate responses.
+Designing robust conversations is no simple task, though: lost messages, participants' state getting out of sync, timeouts, and lots of other annoying stuff can happen in distributed systems that communicate over unreliable networks.
+Developers may have a 1000-page TCP/IP tome on the shelf, but are quietly happy that someone else already figured this out for them.
+Conversations quickly sneak up on developers, though, even when things start out pretty simple: a basic Asynchronous Request-Response interaction may foresee re-sending the request if no response is received within a specific time window.
+Doing so may result in a duplicate response being received if the original response was simply delayed, forcing the requestor to detect and ignore duplicate responses.
 The requestor likely also shouldn't send indefinite retry messages as this may overburden the system.
-Quickly the simple sending of a message turned up a number of considerations that govern how multiple messages can be exchanged as part of the conversation.
+Quickly the simple sending of a message turned up a number of considerations that govern how multiple messages can be exchanged: we need to decide the rules of the conversation.

 EIP 2: Conversation Patterns

-Conversation patterns help developers design robust interchanges between loosely coupled components just like Messaging Patterns did for stateless message exchanges.
-Just as before, each design pattern represents a "mind-sized" chunk of information that not only describes a solution but also the trade-offs and forces that drive towards this solution.
-An informal pattern sketch captures the essence of the conversation.
-A precise protocol specification is given in the real-life example implementations.
+Conversation Patterns assist developers in designing robust interchanges between loosely coupled components just like Messaging Patterns did for stateless message exchanges.
+Just as before, each design pattern represents a "mind-sized" chunk of information that not only describes a concrete solution but also elaborates the trade-offs and forces that motivate it.
+Building on the idea of the pattern icons, informal sketches capture the essence of the conversation while real-life examples provide a precise protocol specification.

-A simple example highlights the different viewpoint that messaging and conversation patterns take.
+A simple example highlights the complementary viewpoint that messaging and conversation patterns take.

 A Publish-Subscribe Channel, shown on the left, is a basic messaging pattern that describes how messages are routed to a set of subscribers.
-The pattern looks at a single message to be distributed across multiple subscribers, discussing how each subscriber receiving a copy of the messages makes adding new subscribers side-effect free.
-A related conversation patterns,
+The pattern considers a single message to be distributed across multiple subscribers, discussing how each subscriber receiving its own copy of the message makes adding new subscribers side-effect free.
+A related, but distinct conversation pattern,

 The Pattern Language

-A pattern language is more than just a collection of patterns: it structures the patterns and guides the developer towards a meaningful solution (see [POSA5]).
-The Conversation Patterns language is separated into foundational patterns, which deal with technical aspects, such as finding a conversation partner, and application-level patterns, which achieve higher-level goals, such as managing resources or negotiating an agreement.
-Both depend on a common vocabulary to describe and compose conversations.
+A pattern language structures a collection of patterns and guides the developer towards a meaningful solution (see [POSA5]).
+The Conversation Patterns language distinguishes foundational patterns that deal with technical aspects, such as finding a conversation partner, from application-level patterns that serve higher-level goals, such as managing resources or negotiating agreements.
+Both groups of patterns rely on a common vocabulary to describe and compose conversations.